Neobanks

 The neobank industry operates across five segments, with the key differentiating factors reduced to the type of product offered and the target market.
 Accordingly, the two main product types are digital banking and digital lending, provided either to individual customers (B2C) or businesses (B2B).

 Neobanks that provide digital banking services and target the B2C segment account for the majority of companies in the industry hub.
 Within the B2C segment, disruptors can be classified further based on the type of individuals targeted.
-The more established growth-stage neobanks, such as Nubank, Revolut, and Chime, focused on differentiating themselves by offering attractive product features such as high-yielding savings accounts with no fees, faster paychecks, access to credit products without the need for credit score checks, as well as investing platforms.
+The more established expansion -stage neobanks, such as Nubank, Revolut, and Chime, focused on differentiating themselves by offering attractive product features such as high-yielding savings accounts with no fees, faster paychecks, access to credit products without the need for credit score checks, as well as investing platforms.
 While newer neobanks have focused on carving a niche for themselves by focusing on specific consumer segments, such as teens or ethnic minorities such as Alpian.
 Similarly, players in the B2B segment have increasingly focused on serving specific customers within the segment, such as SMEs and freelancers.

 Incumbents mostly comprise large, established banks, as well as other financial services companies that have entered the neobank space primarily through in-house development of digital-only solutions.
 Additionally, some incumbents have acquired startups to broaden and enhance their product offerings.